Robinlovelace/open-gat/README.md

 started working with newly available transport datasets.
-An important development was the emergence of spatial interaction models, which were formally defined, refined and implemented throughout the 1960s and 1970s (<span class="citeproc-not-found" data-reference-id="wilson_statistical_1967">**???**</span>;
+An important development was the emergence of spatial interaction models, which were formally defined, refined and implemented throughout the 1960s and 1970s (Wilson 1967, 1971).
-<span class="citeproc-not-found" data-reference-id="wilson_family_1971">**???**</span>).
 It is notable that Alan Wilson, whose research influenced both transport planning and academic practice, worked in both the public sector (for the UK’s Ministry of Transport) and academia (the University of Leeds) while writing each paper.
 Most academic research at the interface between transport planning and geographic research is far less ‘practitioner facing’ and, if anything, it seems that tools used in geographic analysis of transport systems in practice since the 1970s have diverged from academic research.